ernestchanhm/ernestchanhm.github.io/_pages/about.md

 I am an MPhil (by thesis) student in Linguistics and Language Science at Christ's College, University of Cambridge.

 I am particularly interested in minimalist syntactic theories and language typology, especially with respect to Cantonese and other Sinitic varieties.
-Currently, I am working on my MPhil thesis entitled <it> Reinterpreting Aspects under Minimalism: Evidence from Three Sinitic Varieties </it> under the supervision of Prof. Ian Roberts.
+Currently, I am working on my MPhil thesis entitled <i> Reinterpreting Aspects under Minimalism: Evidence from Three Sinitic Varieties </i> under the supervision of Prof. Ian Roberts.

 A data-driven personal website
 ======